samshadwell/TrumpScript/README.md

 * Our language will automatically correct Forbes' $4.5B to $10B.
 * In its raw form, TrumpScript is not compatible with Windows, because Trump isn't the type of guy to believe in PC.
 * The language is completely case insensitive.
+* If the running computer is from China or Mexico, TrumpScript will not compile.
+We don't want them stealing our American technological secrets.
+* Warns you if you have any Communists masqeurading as legitimate "SSL Certificates" from China on your system.
+* Won't run in root mode because America doesn't need your help being great.
+Trump is all we need.

 ## Grammar
 The grammar of the language is fairly convoluted, but here's a taste of the enlightened decisions we've made.